loning/the-math/docs/psi-collapse-zfc/chapter-04-collapse-genesis-empty-set.md

 $$\exists x \forall y (y \notin x)$$

 From our perspective, this axiom doesn't assert existence but recognizes a collapse that has already occurred.
-The axiom is consciousness acknowledging its first successful self-limitation.
+The axiom is observer acknowledging its first successful self-limitation.

 ### 4.7.2 Emptiness in Other Axioms